Middle-East

 Read More

-Coppiced treescapes for the Middle East
+Coppiced Treescapes for the Middle East

-This is the third in a four-part series.
-In previous articles (links at bottom) I talked about the spontaneous regeneration on brownfield sites in the UAE and the utilisation of seeded landscapes to create semi-natural ecosystems without irrigation.
-Another factor of these landscapes would be to make them productive in a way that would enrich
+Article updated June 2025 This is the third in a four-part series.
+In previous articles (links at the bottom), I discussed the spontaneous regeneration of brownfield sites in the UAE and the utilisation of seeded landscapes to create semi-natural ecosystems without irrigation.
+Another factor of these landscapes would be to make them productive in a

 Read More